lakhinsu/gorm-example/README.md

 This repository contains the example code for using ORM in golang.
 I have also written a [blog]() for the same, feel free to check it out.
 This repository also contains Dockerfile and docker-compose.yaml files for deploying these example using Docker.

+## Features
+This repo contains example code for following points,

+- Creating a GORM model.
+- Creating a connection pool with the database.
+- Auto migrate the models to create the desired tables automatically in the database.
+- Example code for CRUD operations.

 ## Run locally
 ### API Service
 Follow these steps to run the API service locally,